prasannavl/icomponent/README.md

     `;
 }

-// registerTag is just for convenience.
+// defineTag is just for convenience.
 You can also simply use:
 // customElements.define("hello-component", IFnComponent(nameIt));
-registerTag("hello-component", nameIt);
+defineTag("hello-component", nameIt);

 // HTML
 // <html><hello-component name="Jane"></hello-component></html>